 His son Shang-Chi is a master of kung-fu and other martial arts not unlike his father.
 He raised in his father's Honan Retreat.
 It was upon his first mission where he was to assassinate an aged Dr. Petrie who was an evil man as told by his father, Shang-Chi met Sir Nayland Smith.
 Smith informed the young assassin that it was his father Fu Manchu who is the evil one and proceeded to tell him of what his father has done over the years.
 With that, Shang-Chi confronted his father and swore his opposition and in turn His father swore that he after today he would use all that he had that was evil against him and parted as enemies.

 Marvel comics has lost the rights to this character.
-He was mentioned as Mr. Han or "father," until the revelation of his "real name," Zheng Zu, in The Secret Avengers.
+He was mentioned as Comte de Saint Germain, Han, Ghost or "father," until the revelation of his "real name," Zheng Zu and Si-Fan came to be called Hai-Dai, in the Eyes of Dragon story arc in Secret Avengers.
 Subsequently, Fah Lo Suee came to be called Cursed Lotus, his real name was revealed to be Zheng Bao Yu.
 Sadly, Sir Nayland Smith, and other essential characters in Shang-Chi's back story have also been lost and have yet to be accounted for as Fu Manchu has.
+Currently, both Si-Fan and Hai-Dai are names used by the Five Weapons Society.

 Powers And Abilities

-He is virtually immortality is as long as he injects himself with the Elixir Vitae every ten years.
+He is virtually immortality is as long as he injects himself with the Elixir Vitae, the oil of life, every ten years to preserve and prolong his vitality.

-He can hypnotize people through his eyes.
-He is also a master of unarmed combat and disguise and can speak most languages without accent.
+Fu Manchu can hypnotize people through his eyes.
+He is also a master of unarmed combat and disguise.

 Extremely charismatic, Fu Manchu has been responsible for founding or manipulating several secret societies to serve his ends.
 Most notably, he is the president of the Si Fan.
 He has also employed other popular members of Shang-Chi's rogues' gallery, like Zaran the Weapons Master.